Data Validation

 2. The current job fee is returned: ex: job_fee = 0.01 VANA.

-3. The DLP UI now attaches a listener to listen for JobSubmitted events from the TEE Pool contract, which emits when the job is successfully submitted.
+3. The DataDAO UI now attaches a listener to listen for JobSubmitted events from the TEE Pool contract, which emits when the job is successfully submitted.

-4. The DLP UI submits the job request to the TEE Pool to get the data contributor's file validated: requestContributionProof(file_id, { value: job_fee }).
+4. The DataDAO UI submits the job request to the TEE Pool to get the data contributor's file validated: requestContributionProof(file_id, { value: job_fee }).

 5. The TEE Pool assigns a Satya node to handle the job, and the JobSubmitted event is fired.

-6. The DLP UI receives the JobSubmitted event, and gets the corresponding job_id.
+6. The DataDAO UI receives the JobSubmitted event, and gets the corresponding job_id.

-7. The DLP UI gets the details of the Satya node assigned to the job by calling the TEE Pool's jobTee(job_id).
+7. The DataDAO UI gets the details of the Satya node assigned to the job by calling the TEE Pool's jobTee(job_id).

 8. The TEE Pool returns the address of a Satya node, so the UI can connect to it directly: ex: https://satya-1.com.